-Other than these organic and natural results that appear due to good SEO practices, some other results appear as ads which are paid for by the business and are termed under Search Engine Marketing (SEM).
+Other than these organic and natural results that appear due to good SEO practices, some other results appear as ads that are paid for by the business and are termed Search Engine Marketing (SEM).

-Also, that these people are crucial to businesses since they are actively looking for products or services that they offer.
-Hence, they are the ones that are most likely to visit our website and convert into our customers / subscribers.
+Also, these people are crucial to businesses since they are actively looking for products or services that they offer.
+Hence, they are the ones that are most likely to visit our website and convert into our customers/subscribers.

 That is why SEO is so important and sought after to help your website rank better.
 If your website does not appear on the first page of a search result, it’s alright to say that, to consumers, the website doesn’t exist.

 So how do we make sure our website appears on the first page?
 It is essential for us to know how a search engine determines your position and what we can do to improve it.
 Here’s a little trivia!